S3 method for numeric

 "default"

 or depending on the number of outcome variables a vector or a list.
-In models with one response,range
+For models with one response,range

-should be a list with a numeric vectors for each response variable.
+should be a list with another list (one for each response variable) of numeric vectors .
 Vector names should correspond to the name of the response variables.
 If"default"

 and input is a vector, the range is set toc(-0.1, 0.1)